364gautham/Time-Lapse-System-Real-Time/README.md

 -The real-time accuracy of the system is tested for long durations of system running.

--OpenCV image difference analysis to capture frames and save image frame with a change in pixel value from a previously captured frame.
-Linux real-time capabilities – SCHED_FIFO scheduling policy, Linux priority and core affinity services.
+-Linux real-time capabilities – SCHED_FIFO scheduling policy, Linux priority and core affinity services.

 -Slightly inefficient real-time system which runs at capture rate of 10Hz.
-It utilises and real time and best effort service mechanisms with circular buffer array of MAT frames.
+It utilises real time and best effort service mechanisms with circular buffer array of MAT frames.